Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • floury, sweet.

-Ready food or a quick and balanced way to feed Scots
+Ready-made food or a quick and balanced way to feed Scots

 • Royal Canin;

-• matisse;
+• Matisse;

-• advance;
+• Advance;

 • Hills;

-• and other brands of premium and super-premium classes.
+• etc. premium and super-premium brands.

 • Darling;